Fredericksburg Child Custody Attorney

 Can a third party, someone other than the parent of a child be given visitation rights by the Court?
 Well the answer to that question, is it depends.
 In a visitation battle between a parent and a non-parent the court will consider various factors as in any case.
 However, there are certain factors that must be present to overcome the objection of a parent to the third party visitation.

-A person with a legitimate interest is defined as a “Person with a legitimate interest’.
-It shall be broadly construed and includes, but is not limited to grandparents, stepparents, former stepparents, blood relatives and family members provided any such party has intervened in the suit or is otherwise properly before the court.
-The term shall be broadly construed to accommodate the best interest of the child….†Code of Virginia Section 20-124.1.
+A person with a legitimate interest shall be broadly construed and includes, but is not limited to grandparents, stepparents, former stepparents, blood relatives and family members provided any such party has intervened in the suit or is otherwise properly before the court.
+The term shall be broadly construed to accommodate the best interest of the child Code of Virginia Section 20-124.1.

-Let TNG Legal help you with your child custody and visitation matters.
+Let TNG Legal help you with your child custody and visitation matters – we are currently only accepting limited scope matters.
 Schedule your initial consultation today!

 TESTIMONIALS